 - Lord Crewe Junior Research Fellow in Music

 I am a musicologist-pianist who holds a PhD in Musicology from the University of York and a BA with honours in Music from the University of Bristol.
 I spent my second undergraduate year at McGill University as an exchange student.
 I taught music internationally for several years after graduating from Bristol.
-My most recent appointment was at the United World College of South East Asia, Singapore.
 I joined Lincoln College as the Lord Crewe Junior Research Fellow in Music in 2020.

-I am an Americanist who specialises in early twentieth century music, the aesthetic trends of African American composers, and the musical activity of women across the colour line at that time.
+I specialise in 20th century music with research interests relating to women, gender, and race in the United States.
 At Lincoln, I teach the following: Foundations in the Study of Music, Musical Thought and Scholarship, Women and Music in the Nineteenth Century, and Women in Popular Music.